-- staff capability and/or disciplinary issues

-- admissions to School

-- special education provision

-- curriculum and religious worship (section 409 of the Education Act 1996)
+- staff capability and/or disciplinary issues - admissions to school - statutory assessments of Special Educational Needs - curriculum and religious worship (section 409 of the Education Act 1996)

-- curriculum at Pupil Referral units

-- pupil exclusion from School - School reorganisation proposals - those that are the subject of legal proceedings, or have been so - those being considered by the Secretary of State under statutory power - when it is more than three months since a staff member complained of left the employment of the School, except under the most exceptional circumstances. - Complaints from members of staff will not be dealt with under this policy.
+- curriculum at Pupil Referral units - pupil exclusion from school - School reorganisation proposals - those that are the subject of legal proceedings, or have been so - those being considered by the Secretary of State under statutory power - when it is more than three months since a staff member complained or left the employment of the school, except under the most exceptional circumstances. - Complaints from members of staff will not be dealt with under this policy.
 Staff must use the Grievance policy instead.